QuantumSavory/QuantumSavory.jl/examples/piecemakerswitch/README.md

 The fusion operation consists of applying a **CNOT** gate followed by a measurement in the computational basis.
 This procedure allows the merging of two GHZ states into a single GHZ state, modulo any required Pauli corrections.
 We iterate over all existing entangled states with the switch node: in each iteration, the piecemaker qubit (initialized in the state \(|+\rangle\)) is fused with one of the existing entangled states.

 # Noise
 The memories residing the nodes' `Register`s suffer from depolarizing noise.
-The latter is modelled via Kraus operators applied to the current state's density matrix.

 ### Protocol flow